codenotary/vcn/README.md

 # downloads all attached files
 vcn a asset.bin --attach labelXYZ --output attachments
 ```

-If vcn finds a file name with the same name of the attachment the download will be aborted.
-It's possible to force the download using `--force` flag.
+The label only command --attach label1 downloads the latest version of all attachments that have the requested label.
+Existing files will not be overwritte.
+In case you want to download and overwrite existing files use the `--force` flag.
 If there are multiple versions of a specific attachment the file will be downloaded with an enumerated postfix.

 ```shell script
 vcn a go.sum --attach lab1 --output attachments --force
 ```

 ### Local API server